 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester

-ENGL 101 - English Composition 3 ENGL 101 CIS 103 - Applied Computer Technology 3 Tech Comp ED 105 - Foundations of Early Childhood Education 3 PSYC 101 - Introduction to Psychology 3 Social Science MATH 151 - Linear Mathematics OR MATH 152 - Probability OR MATH 123 - Mathematical Principles I FNMT 118 with a C or better or MATH 161 (or higher) placement 3 Mathematics Second Semester ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL102 & Info.
+ENGL 101 - English Composition I 3 credits ENGL 101 CIS 103 - Applied Computer Technology 3 credits Tech Comp

+ED 105 - Foundations of Early Childhood Education 3 credits PSYC 101 - Introduction to Psychology 3 credits Social Science MATH 151 - Linear Mathematics or MATH 152 - Probability or MATH 123 - Mathematical Principles I FNMT 118 with a C or better or MATH 161 (or higher) placement 3 credits Mathematics

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102 & Info.
 Lit.
-ED 135 - Family and Community Relationships 3 MATH 161 - Precalculus I OR MATH 133 - Mathematical Principles II FNMT 118 with a C or better or MATH 161 (or higher) placement For MATH 133: MATH 123 3 PSYC 201 - Child Psychology PSYC 101 3 ED 204 - Curriculum & Instruction: Engaging Young Children in the Learning Process OR ED 214 - Cognition and Learning in the Classroom ED 105 ENGL 101 and ED 105 or ED 201 3 Third Semester ED 222 - Language and Literacy Development in Early PSYC 201 ED 204 or Childhood ED 214 3 ED 230 - Integrating the Arts into Early Childhood Education ED 105 3 ED 245 - Assessment of Young Children ED 204 or ED 214 3 BIOL 106 - General Biology I 4 Natural Science ED 250 - Infant and Toddler Development and Curriculum ED 204 or ED 214 3 Fourth Semester ED 255 - Teaching English Language Learners ED 105 or ED 201 and ED 204 or ED 214 3 ED 265 - Introduction to Special Education and Inclusive Practices ED 105 or ED 201 and PSYC 201 or PSYC 209 or PSYC 215 3 HIST 101 - United States History: Colonial America through the Revolutionary Era OR HIST 102 - United States History: The 19th Century OR HIST 103 - United States History: The 20th Century 3 Humanities, Writing Intensive, Interpretive Studies, Am/Global Div.
-ED 290 - Early Childhood Education Practicum ED 222 and ED 245 4
+ED 135 - Family and Community Relationships 3 credits MATH 133 - Mathematical Principles II or MATH 161 - Precalculus I For MATH 133: MATH 123 For MATH 161: FNMT 118 with a C or better or MATH 161(or higher) placement 3 credits PSYC 201 - Child Psychology PSYC 101 3 credits ED 204 - Curriculum and Instruction: Engaging Young Children in the Learning Process or ED 214 - Cognition and Learning in the Classroom ED 105 ENGL 101 and ED 105 or ED 201 3 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ED 222 - Language and Literacy Development in Early Childhood PSYC 201, ED 204 or ED 214 3 credits ED 230 - Integrating the Arts into Early Childhood Education ED 105 3 credits ED 245 - Assessment of Young Children ED 204 or ED 214 3 credits BIOL 106 - General Biology I 3 credits Natural Science ED 250 - Infant and Toddler Development and Curriculum ED 204 or ED 214 3 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ED 255 - Teaching English Language Learners ED 105 or ED 201 and ED 204 or ED 214 3 credits ED 265 - Introduction to Special Education and Inclusive Practices ED 105 or ED 201 and PSYC 201 or PSYC 209 or PSYC 215 3 credits HIST 101 - United States History: Colonial America through the Revolutionary Era or HIST 102 - United States History: The 19th Century or HIST 103 - United States History: The 20th Century 3 credits Humanities, Writing Intensive, Interpretive Studies, Am/Global Div.
+ED 290 - Early Childhood Educ Practicum ED 222 and ED 245 3 credits ENGL 190 - Introduction to Literature or GEOG 180 - Urban Geography or ENGL 115 - Public Speaking or ED 151 - Health, Safety and Nutrition of Young Children 3 or 4 credits
-Directed Elective - choose one

-ENGL 190 - Intro to Literature

-GEOG 180 - Urban Geography

-SNGL 115 - Public Speaking

-ED 151 - Health, Safety and Nutrition for the Young Child

-All General Education requirements are met through required courses as indicated above.
-View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.
+\ Students who are planning to transfer to Temple University should enroll in MATH 151 or MATH 152 and MATH 161.

-Directed Electives should be selected in consultation with an advisor based on career goals and requirements of the institution to which the student plans to transfer.
-Note that many baccalaureate programs in education require two semesters of college level math and two semesters of lab science. \Students who enter the College at the Math 161 level or higher can complete this program in 62 credits.
+\\ Directed Electives should be selected in consultation with an advisor based on career goals and requirements of the institution to which the student plans to transfer.
+Note that many baccalaureate programs in education require two semesters of college level math and two semesters of lab science.

+\\\Students who enter the College at the MATH 161 level or higher can complete this program in 62 credits.
 Students who enter the College at a lower level on the Math placement exam will need to take FNMT 118 - Intermediate Algebra and thus will need 65 credits to graduate.